 In the raw materials case, the DSB, including its Appellate Body, rejected China's claim that other articles in GATT allowed these export restrictions.
 China argued, among other things, that Article XX(g) allows the imposition of measures 'relating to the conservation of exhaustible natural resources if such measures are made effective in conjunction with restrictions on domestic production or consumption'.
 The DSB rejected this argument, saying 'the right to adopt conservation programmes is not a right to control the international markets in which extracted products are bought and sold'.
-In addition, the conditions set out in the article were not met, as China was not seeking to reduce but rather to 'stimulate domestic consumption by effectively reserving a supply of low-price raw materials for use by domestic downstream industries'.
+In addition, the conditions set out in the article were not met, as China was not seeking to reduce but rather to 'stimulate domestic downstream industries'.
 [Herbert Smith Freehills memorandum, emphasis as in the original] South Africa's Bill also aims to stimulate local production of designated minerals, which means that the 'conservation' argument cannot be used to justify its breach of Article XI:1.